 What happens if I wait on wisdom tooth removal?

-Many professionals go head to head on this very issue.
-Some dentists say it is best to remove wisdom teeth around the age of 20 and some say to wait and only remove teeth once there is a problem, especially in adults above the age of 30.
-No arguments though, the best results in dentistry comes from preventative measures.
-If you wait too long for wisdom teeth removal your jawbone and teeth begin to set.
-As they get harder, the third molars are even more difficult to remove and the procedure becomes even more painful and complex.
+Many professionals go head-to-head on this very issue.
+Some dentists say it is best to remove wisdom teeth around the age of 20, while others say to wait and only remove them if there is a problem.
+The latter is especially true for adults over the age of 30.
+At Downtown Sleep Dentistry and Oral Surgery our best advice is to have a consultation early so our oral surgeon can determine the best treatment plan for you.
+Everyone is unique, and many times after a consultation appointment we have recommended that people either wait or do not have their wisdom teeth removed.
+The best results in dentistry comes from preventative measures.
+If you wait too long for wisdom teeth removal, your jawbone and teeth will begin to set into place.
+As they get harder, the third molars are even more difficult to remove and the procedure becomes even more complex.

-If you wait, you also have a greater risk of postoperative side-effects like sinus issues, heavy bleeding, damaged tooth roots in healthy teeth, and limited jaw movement.
-These symptoms might last just a couple of days or for the rest of your life.
-So what should you do?
-Always consult with a specialist to see where your teeth are and if problems are likely to arise.
-Then you can work together to find the best treatment options for your unique needs.
+Waiting on wisdom teeth that need to be extracted can create a greater risk of postoperative side-effects like sinus issues, nerve problems or numbness, damaged tooth roots in healthy teeth and limited jaw movement.
+These symptoms might last only a couple of days or become a long-term issue.
+You should always consult with a specialist to see where your teeth are and to determine whether problems are likely to arise in the future.
+Once this is decided, you and your dental specialist can work together to find the best treatment options for your unique needs.